3D Print: Alpha-amylase

 3D Print and Structural Features of Alpha-amylase

-Alpha-amylase is a small enzyme found in saliva (produced by the salivary glands - encoded by genes AMY1A, AMY1B, and AMY1C) and small intestine (produced in the pancreas - encoded by the gene AMY2A).
-The enzyme starts the digestion of starches by cleaving the long carbohydrate chains into maltose and dextrin).
+Alpha-amylase is a small enzyme found in saliva (produced by the salivary glands), and small intestine (produced in the pancreas).
+The enzyme starts the digestion of starches by cleaving the long carbohydrate chains into maltose and dextrin.

 This printed model can be used to demonstrate how the substrate interacts with the enzyme’s active site (Image 1).